Catharine Webb Barber: Early life and education

+Career

+After completing her education, Barber taught in the same female seminary.

 Barber began to write verses for the newspapers at an early age.
 From 1849 to 1852, in Madison, Georgia, she served as editor of the Madison Visitor.
 In 1861, she moved to Newnan, Georgia, and became editor of the Southern Literary Companion, which she continued to edit until its suspension in 1865.
 For several newspapers and magazines, she filled the role of the "Women's Department" editor.

 In 1866, she became the editor and proprietor of Miss Barber's Weekly, which she continued till her marriage to John Culbreath Towles (1813-1877), of Lafayette, in 1867.